gabba43/PiratePC/README.md

 ```

-## Stopping the script, restarting, disconnecting from and reconnecting to the Tmux terminal running the script.
+## Stopping the script, restarting, disconnecting from and reconnecting to the Tmux terminal running the script
 To stop the script, press 'Ctrl+C'

 To restart the script, simply press 'x'